 Considering our definition of prayer today, If Noah didn’t know the Lord as Jehovah and never prayed to Him, what does that say about his relationship with Him?

 11).
 What is the Purpose of a Name in Our Prayer?

 “And to Seth, to him also there was born a son; and he called his name Enos: then began men to call upon the name of the Lord”, (Genesis 4:26).

 All prayers to the Lord God involve a name “in direct address of Him”.
 Therefore, before Genesis 4:26, there is no scriptural reference of anyone calling on the name of the Lord God.
 They had no name for Him.

 In other words, before that time nobody prayed to God as we perceive prayer today.

 Not even Noah.
-He never prayed.
-Why?
 He couldn’t pray without a name for his God.